 Keeping up with marketing trends whilst juggling your day job, hobbies and a social life can often seem impossible.
 It is another item on your to-do list that might be dropping off as other things take priority.
-For others, it might not even be close to featuring on your to-do list.
+For others, it might not even be close to feature on your to-do list.
 I would say that it is absolutely important to make time for this even if it’s a quick half hour a week.

-The world is changing at pace and if you don’t keep up you risk being left behind.
+The world is changing at a pace and if you don’t keep up you risk being left behind.
 It is also really beneficial for your own personal development.
 If you haven’t got your eye on the latest trends then how can you be at the top of your game offering fresh insights and ideas to bring to your campaigns and projects?

 Being in the marketing industry allows us to be creative in our approach to all things content, promotion, events, audience targeting and so on, so we should make the most of that.
-You need materials to stimulate the brain and reading about, and seeing ideas from, different industries and brands does just that for me.
-I often look for inspiration outside of my day job to avoid everything becoming too much of the same.
+You need materials to stimulate the brain and reading about, and seeing ideas from, different industries and brands do just that for me.
+I often look for inspiration outside of my day job to avoid everything from becoming too much of the same.
 I remember being told at uni by our advertising lecturer to go outside, explore and find an interesting space to help us think as you rarely come up with a creative solution sitting in a dusty old room, staring at a blank piece of paper (although maybe this works for some).
 I think there’s an element of truth to that.

 A few colleagues, new into marketing, have asked me if there is anything in particular that I read to keep up with marketing and industry trends.
 As promised, I sent them some links to sites and magazines that I find particularly useful and so I thought I’d share them here as well.
 My favourite is AW360… absolutely obsessed!